 So, let’s look at how it can be done.

 1. Set your goals.
 You have a career path you would like to achieve.
 They will be goals over a one-, two-, five- and ten-year plan.
 The goals will include geographical location, responsibilities, skills, and if leadership is in the plan, the team size and geographical area you wish to work.

-2. Be visible to those that will introduce you.
+2. Be visible to those who will introduce you.
 Successful networking for sales career opportunities revolves around introductions.
 Being introduced to employers for positions both inside and outside the box at the right time.
 Being introduced through a medium that is well accepted by employers and not prohibitive due to high recruiter costs.

 3. Position yourself with a strong profile.
 Your profile will be pivotal in creating the right impression and being selected as a potential candidate.
 Your profile should clearly show where you want to head and not just focus on past achievements.

-Avoid spamming your resume (like solution selling vs features and benefits selling) and ensure that any approach is fully tailored to an actual role.
+Avoid spamming your resume (like solution selling vs. features and benefits selling), and ensure that any approach is fully tailored to an actual role.